By Talkwalker

 However, many people will incorporate an extra number into the formula.
 This is to support the claim that PR communications are more valuable than advertising.

-Although that’s widely accepted, we don’t accurately know how much more effective, so the variable can vary widely, with examples from 3 all the way up to 12, and everything in-between.
-Looking at the 2 extremes, you could get two very different examples:
+Although that’s widely accepted, you can’t accurately know how much more effective.
+The variable can vary widely, with examples from 3 up to 12, and everything in between.
+Looking at the 2 extremes, you could get two different examples:

 AVE = 10 X 15 X 3 = $450 AVE